niolabs/docs/docs/deployment/nio/component.md

 >

 #### To do a component deployment:
-- Make sure your nio instance has the [nio config component](https://github.com/niolabs/component_config).
+- Make sure your nio instance has the [nio deployment API component](https://github.com/niolabs/component_deployment_api).
 - Get the Instance Configuration ID from the Release modal in the System Designer.

 <img class="left border" src="/img/deploy/component/id.png" height="350" />